-4.3.2 Security of Supply
+Security of Supply

-As discussed in Section 3.4.1, water is supplied to RCM from rainfall and catchment runoff captured in surface storages, and can be extracted from Glennies Creek under licence.
+As discussed in Section 3.4.1, water is supplied to RCM from rainfall and catchment runoff captured in surface storages, and can be extracted from Glennies Creek under licence if required.
 The site water balance model results predict that RCM will have a water surplus which is stored on site in surface water storages.
 The risk of a shortfall of water to meet the daily operational requirements at RCM is low.
 In the event that extended dry periods or drought lead to a water shortage, RCM may either reduce production to a level to suit water availability or additional water may be sourced from external sources, including additional water allocations or from other mining operations.
 Any additional water sources would be obtained in accordance with any relevant approvals and licences.

-4.3.3 Other Water Balance Considerations
+4.3.2 Other Water Balance Considerations

-The above water balance assessments have been undertaken independently to meet licensing and reporting requirements - however, this WMP seeks to enable flexibility to move water between the northern and southern mining areas to enable optimised water management across the whole mining complex.
+This WMP enables flexibility to move water between the northern and southern mining areas to enable optimised water management across the whole mining complex.

-In accordance with Schedule 3 Condition 35 Table 13 of PA 08_0102 and Condition B39 Table 4 of SSD 6300, Bloomfield have investigated the opportunity to "maximise water sharing with other mines in the region" by providing water into the Greater Ravensworth Water Sharing Scheme (GRAWSS).
-Bloomfield has finalised discussions with Glencore and have contractually agreed to provide water into the GRAWSS to export surplus water to other users in the area.
+In accordance with Schedule 3 Condition 35 Table 13 of PA 08_0102 and Condition B39 Table 4 of SSD 6300, Bloomfield have investigated the opportunity to "maximise water sharing with other mines in the region" by providing water into the Greater Ravensworth Water and Tailings Strategy (GRAWTS).
+Bloomfield has finalised discussions with Glencore and have contractually agreed to provide water into the GRAWTS to export surplus water to other users in the area.
 Input into the scheme will reduce regional water abstraction and improve local storage capacity at RCM.
-This will involve water volumes greater than the currently stored Integra water as noted in Section 4.3.1.1.

-RCM have installed the required infrastructure to record all water transfers into the GRAWSS which will form part of the Water Accounting Framework reporting and Annual Review (AR) reporting requirements.
+RCM have installed the required infrastructure to record all water transfers into the GRAWTS which form part of the Water Accounting Framework reporting and Annual Review (AR) reporting requirements.
 Monthly sampling of water transferred into the scheme will be analysed for pH, Electrical Conductivity (EC) and Total Suspended Solids (TSS).